 Generally speaking and here again, you should only use pet-specific clippers.
-The reasons why are because dog clippers have been especially designed to remain cool for longer, to vibrate less, and to emit a lower volume of motor noise.
-Using regular human or beard trimmers could nip your dog’s hair on top of stressing them out (or even burning their skin.)
+The reasons why are because dog clippers have been specially designed to remain cool for longer, to vibrate less, and to emit a lower volume of motor noise.
+Using regular human or beard trimmers could nip your dog's hair on top of stressing them out (or even burning their skin.)

 Brand wise, we've done an in-depth guide of Wahl vs Andis dog clippers, the two biggest brands in pet grooming salons.
 I personally love the cordless Andis Super AGR+ and Wahl Motion Lithium Ion Clippers.
 They aren't the cheapest, though, but they offer the most amazing quality of cut both for bulk work and finishing touches.

-4. Don’t Be Afraid To Ask For Help
+4. Dont Be Afraid To Ask For Help

-When you’re first starting out, this is a new experience for you and your dog.
+When youre first starting out, this is a new experience for you and your dog.
 Asking a friend to assist is always a good idea!
 They can be a great help in comforting your dog while you get to work clipping, or by holding him still.
-You could even make it a “buddy up” program, where you help them clip their dog when the time comes!
+You could even make it a buddy-up program, where you help them clip their dog when the time comes!